-Note: All sessions with an asterisk\ should be held "in camera"
+Note: All sessions with an asterisk should be held "in camera"

-NAME OF APPLICANT

-NAME OF PROGRAM - NEW PROGRAM/RENEWAL
+NAME OF APPLICANT NAME OF PROGRAM - NEW PROGRAM/RENEWAL

-External Expert Review Panel:
+External Expert Review Panel: PEQAB Representative(s):

-PEQAB Representative(s):

 Time Topics/Areas of Focus/Session Participants URL of Meeting and Password 8:30 - 9:00 Panel Briefing and Preparation Panel and PEQAB representative only, following the institution's opening of the session/ link.
-Institution's Zoom/ Teams link Panel Welcome and Introduction Senior administration Program coordinator and/or Chair 9:00 - 10:00 Overview of the institution and program.
-Dean of the relevant Faculty Program Development and Quality Assurance Institution should include a short presentation.
+Institution's Zoom/ Teams link 9:00 - 10:00 Panel Welcome and Introduction Overview of the institution and program.
+Institution should include a short presentation.
+Senior administration Program coordinator and/or Chair Dean of the relevant Faculty Program Development and Quality Assurance 10:00 - 11:30 Academic Program Overview, Outcomes, and Delivery Discussion of topics related to program structure and content, including details of curriculum, program outcomes, content, course outlines, bridges (if applicable), research capacity and academic pathways.
+Possibility of including the faculty plan and institutional policies as applica- Program coordinator and/or Chair (i.e., person(s) responsible for the oversight of the program) Dean Program content developer(s)/ consultant(s) or faculty with inti- mate program content knowledge